AlmogSkalka/PDF_Text_Extraction/README.md

 # PDF Text Extraction

 The PDF Text Extraction is a Python program designed to extract and analyze patient information from PDF documents, specifically medical charts.
-It uses the `pdfplumber` library to extract textual data from PDF files and provides insights into patient data such as age, date of birth, and EKG validity.
+It utilizes Object-Oriented Programming (OOP) principles and data structures to efficiently process and organize the extracted data, along to utilizing external Python library, `pdfplumber` for data extraction.

 ## Features